-In the past, terrorist attacks have occurred in a number of European cities, such as Glasgow, London, Madrid, and Moscow.
+In the past, terrorist attacks have occurred in a number of European cities, such as Paris, Brussels, Copenhagen, Glasgow, London, Madrid, Moscow, Oslo and Volgograd.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
-In addition, a number of planned attacks have been disrupted by European security services in recent years, underscoring the continuing interest of terrorists in attacking European locations.
+In addition, a number of planned attacks have been disrupted by European security services in recent years.
+Australians should remain vigilant in public places and report any suspicious activity to police.

 Civil unrest/Political tension

 Australians are advised to avoid all demonstrations, protests and rallies, as they may turn violent, and to remain informed of potential risks to safety and security by monitoring media and other local information sources.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.